HEALTH AND SAFETY CODE

 (B) informs the pregnant woman that those materials:

-(ii) are accessible on an Internet website sponsored by the department;
+(ii) are accessible on an Internet website sponsored by the commission;

 (iii) describe the unborn child and list agencies that offer alternatives to abortion; and